 Over eight minutes of gameplay, participants on average made 28.4 classifications and adopted 16.2 clues as promising leads.
 Even though there were no solutions to the given mysteries, and clues were perfectly symmetric and seeded equally in the population, participants came to strongly-held beliefs about which suspect was guilty and how they performed the crime.
 For example, over half of participants reported confidence in at least one aspect of the mystery of 95% or greater, and the average difference in confidence between the most and least likely suspect, vehicle, tool, etc. was over 30% in each category.

 The baseline condition consisted of independent clues diffusing through the non-polarizing dodecahedral social network.
 This condition approximates the conditions of independent diffusion assumed broadly in the social contagion literature.
 However, despite the level of control afforded by a laboratory experiment, this condition does not perfectly eliminate all interactions between clues.
-For example, even though the independent clue set contains no explicit links between suspects, there may be an implicit connection between the guilt of one suspect and the presumed innocence of another.
+For example, even though the independent clue set contains no explicit links between suspects, participants may draw an implicit connection between the guilt of one suspect and the presumed innocence of another.
 This imperfect control means that measured differences between independent and interdependent conditions will underestimate the true effect of belief interaction.

 Finding 1: Interdependent diffusion has a measurable polarizing influence